 The first thing I noticed was the bucket and plastic sheeting on the floor of the chase.
 Either the faucet had been leaking for a long time and a previous owner decided an evaporation bucket was the best fix, or a previous owner put the bucket and plastic there preventatively in case a leak ever developed.
 Who knows?

-There is also a lot of evidence of the bathroom remodel that added the shower to the bathtub.
+According to my friend, who’s a 24 hour plumber based in Perth, there is also a lot of evidence of the bathroom remodel that added the shower to the bathtub.
 Next to the tub and on the floor are big chunks of plaster that used to be on the walls surrounding the tub before it was retiled.
 The blue fiberboard appears to be a solution to equalizing the thickness of the wall between the old lath and plaster that was left intact at the top of the walls, and the replacement work beneath it that accompanied the shower installation.
 As I witnessed in my faucet fix, the wicking ability of fiberboard makes it a poor material choice for a bathroom.
 The possibility for mold growth here–along with my deep desire to replace the inappropriate square blue tiles– is a reason I hope to restore the bathroom someday.

 What didn’t I find?
 After I saw the plaster I was disappointed I didn’t find any tile, or scraps of paint or wallpaper.
 And unlike my old house treasure fantasy, the only secret stash I found was a few plastic poker chips amid the debris.
 The search continues…